Planning Permission For Timber Garden Buildings

 These restrictions should not put you off though, as we build a considerable number of garden buildings for customers with listed properties.

 There are also additional limitations if your property is located on designated land.
-As a whole, designated land covers national parks, the Broads, World Heritage Sites, Areas of Outstanding Natural Beauty and conservation areas.There are two main points to get your head around with designated land: one includes conservation areas, one does not:
+Designated land is the term used to describe areas of interest such as: national parks, the Broads, World Heritage Sites, Areas of Outstanding Natural Beauty and conservation areas.There are two main points to get your head around with designated land: one includes conservation areas, one does not:

 - Let's start with the first point (this point only refers to garden buildings that are to be placed in either national parks, World Heritage Sites, the Broads or Areas of Outstanding Natural Beauty.
 NOT conservation areas): the maximum area to be covered by garden buildings that are positioned more than 20m from any wall of the house is limited to 10m2.
 You can still have a garden building larger than 10m 2 in your garden if you wish, you would just need to obtain planning permission before you can do so.